From MozillaZine Knowledge Base

 - Run Enumprocess to see if you have any remnants of a prior firewall still running.
 For example, Norton doesn't uninstall cleanly and tends to leave behind pieces that may eventually cause problems.
 If its a Norton/Symantec product you can get a removal tool here.

 - If your are using Unified Folders try changing it to All Folders using the ◄► arrows at the top of the folder pane.
-Several peoples have reported that it "Doesn't always show new messages as they come in, and often thinks there are unread ones when there aren't."
+Several people have reported that it "Doesn't always show new messages as they come in, and often thinks there are unread ones when there aren't."

 If you're using Gmail see: